mathworks/Phaser-Control-with-MATLAB/README.md

 - Null steering for interference cancellation
 - Monopulse for angle estimation

-These files also allow users to collect data from a MATLAB PST example that was based on the work presented at the IMS 2023 workshop.
+These files also allow you to collect data from a MATLAB Phased Array System Toolbox example that was based on the work presented at the IMS 2023 workshop.

 ## Setup